tairasoul/computercraft-sync/README.md

 ## Config

-You can configure the server by editing server/config.json.
+You can configure the server by editing config.json (in project root, same dir as project.json).

 ```json5
 {